jasonoesin/knowledge-constellation/README.md

  - Replace the placeholder values (e.g., 'example') in the environment variables with your actual configuration.
  - Ensure that Node.js and npm are installed on your machine.
  - The backend service will be available at the specified endpoint after successful startup.
+ - System requirements are shown on package-lock.json file.

 ## Frontend (Next.js) Installation